SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/3-MethodsAndBytecode/methodsbytecode.md

 #### Control Flow Instructions: Jumps

 Control flow instructions are a family of instructions that change the sequential order in which instructions naturally execute.
-In lots of programming languages, such instructions represent conditionals, loops, case statements.
+In most programming languages, such instructions represent conditionals, loops, case statements.
-In Pharo all these boil down to jump instructions, a.k.a., gotos.
+In Pharo, all these boil down to jump instructions, a.k.a., gotos.
 Different jump instructions are:
 - conditional jumps pop the top of the value stack and transfer the control flow to the target instruction if the value is either `true` or `false`
 - unconditional jumps transfer the control flow to the target instruction regardless of the values on the value stack